-Originally designed as the Gozzard 36 in the early 80's, the hull (specifically the under water section) was redesigned in 1999 to become the G37.
-The G37 has the same hull form above the waterline as the later model G36s but this new design was to see the draft marginally increased and the wetted surface drastically reduced with the new keel and rudder design.
-As a result, the new boat has better pointing ability, slightly better righting moments and better directional stability.
+Originally designed in the 1990 (known as the G44 MK1), the hull was redesigned in 2001 (Hull #19) to include the latest thinking as successfully demonstrated with the new Gozzard 37 and 41.
+The draft was marginally increased and the wetted surface drastically reduced with the new keel and rudder design.
+These modifications resulted in better pointing ability, slightly better righting moments and better directional stability.
 At the same time, the entire structure of the boat was also re-engineered...the boat effectively went on steroids and a diet.
 The results were an even stronger and lighter boat.